 - Tracing shapes (fine motor skills, holding a pencil, creating a larger picture from smaller shapes)

-You are probably already doing many of these things with your child and that is wonderful!
+You may already be doing some of these math activities for preschoolers with your child and that is wonderful!
 Your child is on the road to success because you are looking for ways to encourage their learning.
 I’m proud of you!
 Write down a few new ideas and add to them each week.

 Enjoy the journey of teaching your child new things and setting them up for success!
-Enjoy capturing the teachable moments with your kids!
+Enjoy teaching math through play with some of these math activities for parents to do at home.